2RockSoftware/marble/README.rst

 project.
 To begin you should have the following applications installed on your local development system::

-- Python >= 3.8
+- Python == 3.10
-- Dev Tools (e.g. Ubuntu) `sudo apt-get install python-pip python-dev libpq-dev postgresql postgresql-contrib` _
+- Dev Tools (e.g. Ubuntu) `sudo apt-get install python-pip python3.10-dev libpq-dev postgresql postgresql-contrib` _
 - `pipenv the latest`_
 - Postgres >= 10
 - git >= 1.7